Tips to Navigate Tech with Young Children

 Strike the Right Balance

+Following preschool screen time guidelines and choosing quality educational apps for toddlers helps balance technology with development.
 The American Academy of Pediatrics (AAP) advises limiting screen time to one hour per day for 2-5-year-olds, focusing on high-quality content (AAP, 2016).
 For older kids, balance is key - ensuring tech doesn't replace sleep, physical activity, and other healthy habits.

 Quality Matters